Chapter 6.04

 A. Notwithstanding any other provision of this code to the contrary, it shall not be deemed unlawful for the city to undertake any action which it deems necessary or desirable to manage peafowl or any other animal, fowl, reptile or insect, whether or not such management is deemed to be the keeping, maintenance, or permitting of such animal on property owned or controlled by the city.

 B. This title does not apply to dogs while utilized by any police department or any law enforcement officer in the performance of police work.
-(Ord.
-678 § 2 (part), 2007)

 6.04.070 Poundmaster’s authority to take animals.

-A. The poundmaster is appointed to take up and impound, the following animals:
+A. The poundmaster is appointed to take up and impound the following animals:

 1. All unlicensed dogs;

-3. Abandoned animals or animals for which the owner or custodian cannot be found; and
+4. Abandoned animals or animals for which the owner or custodian cannot be found; and

-4. Animals delivered by the owners to the poundmaster, all title and interest in which is abandoned by such owners.
+5. Animals delivered by the owners to the poundmaster, all title and interest in which is abandoned by such owners.

-B. The provisions of this section shall not be deemed to prohibit the poundmaster from impounding animals pursuant to other provisions of this title, of Penal Code Sections 597.1 or 597f, or of any other similar law.
+B. The provisions of this section shall not be deemed to prohibit the poundmaster from impounding animals pursuant to other provisions of this title, of Cal.
+Pen.
+Code § 597.1 or 597f, or of any other similar law.
 (Ord.
-678 § 2 (part), 2007)
+701 § 2 (Exh.
+1), 2012; Ord.
+678 § 2, 2007)

 6.04.080 Disposition of impounded animals.

 A. No animal which is impounded pursuant to this title shall be killed or otherwise disposed of without notice to the owner of such animal, if such owner is known.
 The poundmaster shall utilize all reasonable efforts to identify the owner of the animal, including scanning the animal for a microchip.
+The owner or person entitled to the custody of any animal taken up and impounded under the provisions of this chapter may, at any time before the sale or disposal as herein provided, redeem such animal by paying the required fees and charges incurred prior to the date of redemption.

 C. The fee for the poundmaster taking up an unwanted animal when requested to do so by the animal’s owner or other person having custody or control over said animal shall be the amount as established by resolution of the city council.